snowplow/snowplowanalytics.com/_posts/2017-10-16-snowplow-r95-ellora-released-zstd-support/index.md

 See the [AWS Documentation][aws-zstd] for more information on ZSTD Compression.

+Huge thanks to [Mike Robins][miike] who led the charge on ZSTD support with his excellent [RFC][zstd-rfc] and the accompanying pull requests.

 <h2 id="sessionidx">2.
 Update domain_sessionidx column in atomic.events to accept larger values</h2>

 Some of our users with frequently visited services have faced issues due to recording values higher